mqwilber/2015-04-17-ucsb/lessons/big_data/Big_Data_Lesson.md

 The output states that the file has 4 dimensions (time, zlev, lat, and lon), which correspond to the the day value of the data, elevation/depth, and coordinates for the each pixel.
 Because these are daily SST data, time and zlev both have size = 1, while lat size = 720 and lon size = 1440 (1/4° data)

-The file also contains 4 variables: SST, SST Anomoly, SST Standard Deviation, and Sea Ice Concentration.
+The file also contains 4 variables: SST, SST Anomaly, SST Standard Deviation, and Sea Ice Concentration.
 Missing values = -999.
 NOAA 1/4° daily Optimum Interpolation Sea Surface Temperature files are already converted to degrees Celcius, so you don't have to worry about converting DN's, NOAA has already done this for you

 We can now extract global SST values from this file and retrieve a few summary stats